We ship Australia Wide

 Condition Report

-This enamel cigarette box is in very good condition, exhibiting minimal signs of age and wear, which is commendable considering its age.
-The silver maintains a lustrous sheen, with only minor surface scratches that are typical for vintage items of this era.
-The enamelled dog's head remains vibrant, with no significant chips or cracks.
-The hinge mechanism operates smoothly, ensuring the box opens and closes securely.
-Overall, the item has been well-preserved, making it a worthy addition to any collection.
+This enamel cigarette box is in very good condition, showcasing minimal signs of age.
+The silver retains a lustrous sheen, with only minor surface scratches typical of vintage items.
+The vibrant enamel decoration remains intact, with no significant chips or cracks.
+The hinge mechanism functions smoothly, allowing for secure opening and closing.
+Overall, it signifies a commendable level of preservation, making it an excellent addition for collectors or enthusiasts of fine antiques.

 Dimensions